jrdowers/Negation-and-Fig-Lang/readme.md

 ## Datasets

-`Fig-QA Dataset calc.xlsx` - main Fig-QA dataset with all annotations
+`Fig-QA Dataset calc.xlsx` - main Fig-QA dataset (train set) with all annotations - includes calculations

-`Fig-QA parsed2.csv` - used in extracting tense and concreteness annotation - output from `Concreteness tense.ipynb`
+`Fig-QA Dataset copy.csv` - csv version of Fig-QA (train set) with annotations

+`Fig-QA Dataset calc copy.xlsx` - annotated Fig-QA test set

 `negation sentences.xlsx` - literal negation dataset

+`negsents copy.csv` - csv version of the literal negation dataset

+`Fig-QA parsed.csv` - used in extracting tense and concreteness annotation - output from `Concreteness tense.ipynb`

+`Fig-QA Dataset for PCA.xlsx` - Fig-QA dataset with correct paraphrase column used to run PCA and other analysis on the paraphrases

-`concreteness_category_lists2.csv` - used in calculating high/low concreteness categories - output from `test models PCA.ipynb`
+`concreteness_category_lists.xlsx` and `concreteness_category_lists_test.xlsx` - used in calculating high/low concreteness categories - output from `test models PCA.ipynb`

 `figqa_lemmatised.csv` - lemmatised version of the dataset

-`Fig-QA Dataset copy.csv` - csv copy of the dataset used to run tests

 `negsents_lem.csv` - lemmatised version of the literal negation dataset

-`negsents copy.csv` - csv copy of the literal negation dataset used to run tests

-`Fig-QA Dataset for PCA.xlsx` - Fig-QA dataset with correct paraphrase column used to run PCA and other analysis on the paraphrases

 `LICENSE` - license for Fig-QA Dataset

 ## Code

-`dm_functions_figqa-Copy.py` - functions used to run embedding models
+`dm_functions_figqa.py` - functions used to run embedding models

 `DataManipulation.ipynb` - used to create lemmatised datasets

+`Concreteness tense.ipynb` - generates concreteness and tense labels - outputs `Fig-QA parsed.csv`

 `test embedding models.ipynb` - run embedding models and sentence encoders on dataset - To run this file models must be downloaded to the `Models` folder